-When done with your configuration of the orchestration tasks, you probably want to test it.
+When you’re done with your configuration of the orchestration tasks, you probably want to test it.
 You can run the orchestration manually:

 Before running the orchestration, you can review what tasks (configured components) will be executed.
 You can also (de)select individual tasks to exclude:

 Each execution of the orchestration is shown in the Last Runs section of the orchestration:

 Clicking on the job row takes you to the orchestration job details:

 Here you can see which jobs were executed and which jobs failed.
 Notice that because the tasks within a phase run in parallel, the

 Snowflake - Email recipient Index was started at the same time as the